Geeks in Phoenix

 Graphics Processing Unit (GPU)

-Power Requirements - The amount of power required to operate the GPU - Most GPUs require one (1) PCIe 6 or 8-pin power connector, with some high-end graphic cards requiring two (2) PCIe 6 - 8 pin connectors.
+Power Requirements - The amount of power required to operate the GPU - Most GPUs require one (1) PCIe 6 or 8-pin power connector, with some high-end graphic cards requiring a 16-pin PCIe 5 connector.

-Memory - The physical amount of memory that is embedded on the graphics card - Graphics cards use a type of memory designed explicitly for processing graphics called Graphics Double Data Rate (GDDR).
-There are multiple versions of GDDR, including GDDR3, GDDR4, and GDDR5.
+Memory - The physical amount of memory embedded on the graphics card - Graphics cards use a type of memory designed explicitly for processing graphics called Graphics Double Data Rate (GDDR).
+There are multiple versions of GDDR, including GDDR5, GDDR6, and GDDR7.

-Speed - The frequency that the GPU operates at - GPU clock speed is how many processing cycles it can execute in a second.
+Speed - The frequency at which the GPU operates - GPU clock speed is how many processing cycles it can execute in a second.

 Power Supply Unit (PSU)